Wordle Assistant

 ```

-## Why solvers can be wrong (teachable moment)
+Why solvers can be wrong (teachable moment) 1.
+Repeated letters

-1. **Repeated letters**: a single wrong click can “prove” there are 2 of a letter when there’s only 1.
+A single wrong color choice can “prove” there are two of a letter when there is only one.
+2. Human mistakes

 Use the “Show why” toggle if you hit a contradiction.